binhn-tran/binhn-tran.github.io/projects/gameofwar.md

 The Stack<Card> playerTwosCards() method should return player two’s stack of cards.

 The Stack<Card> combineStacks(Stack<Card> top, Stack<Card> bottom) method should combine top and bottom creating the return stack.
 The cards should be in the order top then bottom.

+## JUnit Testing
+A JUnit Test file will also be used to test the GameOfWar class for correctness.

+To learn more about how this game of war works, here's the link: https://courses.ics.hawaii.edu/ics211s21/morea/090.stacks/experience-H07-war.html